andrakis/node-lithp/README.md

 that uses much different names, design, and implementation.
 For instance, the Lithp code is broken down in OpChains, function calls, and literal values, and these are interpreted to run the program.
-In comparison, Lisp implementations often uses a low level virtual machine or compiles your code to an executable.
+In comparison, Lisp implementations often use a low level virtual machine or compiles your code to an executable.

-It also borrows from Erlang, in that it supports the following constructs:
+It also borrows some core ideas from Erlang:

 	* Tuples:                       {val1, val2, ...}
 	* Atoms:                        lowercase-Start-Is-Atom